IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - Failing to provide a file name for any of `--cold-verification-key-file` `--cold-signing-key-file` returns an appropriate error message.
 ### Acceptance Criteria

-- Typing `cardano-cli conway governance committee key-gen-cold` with accepted input parameters generates a COLD key pair.
+- Running `cardano-cli conway governance committee key-gen-cold` with accepted input parameters generates a COLD key pair.
 If a parameter or the command format is incorrect an error is raised
-- Typing `cardano-cli conway governance committee key-gen-cold —-help` displays command usage page.
+- Running `cardano-cli conway governance committee key-gen-cold —-help` displays command usage page.
 - Both flags are mandatory and each produces the corresponding verification or signing key file.
 - Given that the user specifies a valid path and file name, then the keys are saved on that file and location.
 - Given that the cli has created the verification and signing keys, then these conform to the text envelope format used  consisting of a json object with `type`, `description` and `cborHex` fields.